1890 Philadelphia Athletics season: Summary

 Led by pitcher Sadie McMahon (29–18 win–loss record) and third baseman Denny Lyons (193 OPS+), the Athletics started the season with a record of 41–21.
 At that point, on July 6, they were in first place by five games.
 However, the team was struggling financially, and then they also struggled on the field.
 They sold Lyons to the St. Louis Browns on September 6.
 After winning on September 14, they had a 54–56 record and were in sixth place out of nine teams, 15 games out of first.
 The Athletics lost their next game on September 16 right before leaving on a 16-game western road trip.
-By then, they were unable pay their players.
+By then, they were unable to pay their players.
 That day, they released their starting catcher and only future Hall of Famer, Wilbert Robinson, who signed with the Baltimore Orioles two days later.
 Many of the Athletics' other players deserted the team.
 Among those who left were three regulars who never played in the major leagues again: right fielder Orator Shafer (113 OPS+) played his last game on September 13, and first baseman Jack O'Brien (126 OPS+) and left fielder Blondie Purcell (108 OPS+) both played their last game on September 16.